-Rachel Ratcliff is Vice President in Stroz Friedberg’s Dallas office where she manages digital forensic investigations, responds to data breach incidents, and oversees data collection, processing, and hosting in electronic discovery matters.
+Rachel Ratcliff is a Managing Director in Stroz Friedberg’s Dallas office where she manages digital forensic investigations, responds to data breach incidents, and oversees data collection, processing, and hosting in electronic discovery matters.
 Ms. Ratcliff maintains a full docket of cases involving cybercrime, theft of intellectual property, deletion of digital data, e-forgery, cyber-harassment, and online fraud and abuse.
 Her clients include Fortune 500 companies, government agencies, non-profit organizations, major law firms, and private individuals.

 Before joining Stroz Friedberg, Ms. Ratchliff practiced law at the Dallas law firm Carrington, Coleman, Sloman & Blumenthal, LLP, where she served as Associate Liaison to the partnership.
 At Carrington Coleman, she focused on business litigation and employment law, assisting clients in administrative, arbitration, federal and state court proceedings.
 Ms. Ratcliff represented individuals and companies in litigation regarding non-compete covenants, breach of confidential and fiduciary relationships, and misappropriation of trade secrets matters.
 Her successful matters include the defense of a major telecommunications company in a federal court lawsuit involving claims of discrimination and retaliation brought by 20 former employees.
 In that proceeding, Ms. Ratcliff and the defense team obtained summary judgment in favor of the client with respect to 35 of 38 causes of action—a result which was subsequently upheld on appeal.